Information security and video appointments

 Encryption requirements - so that no one but you and your patient can access your conversation

-The Norwegian healthcare system’s Information Security Standard requires that video calls are end-to-end encrypted.
+Most telemedicine security regulations require that video calls are end-to-end encrypted.
 Confrere fulfills this requirement.

 That a video call is end-to-end encrypted means that only you and the person you are speaking with can see and hear your conversation - it’s impossible for a third party to have access to it.
 To put it simply, encryption makes it so that you and your patient can have a private, confidential conversation, without any risk that someone else could decode the video call as it’s being sent through the web.

-If a video-calling software isn’t encrypted through the entire connection between the two parties, then it does not fulfill the security regulations of the healthcare sector in most countries, Norway included.
+If a video-calling software isn’t encrypted through the entire connection between the two parties, then it does not fulfill the security regulations of the healthcare sector in most countries.
 This is the case for all software that uses a media server, which is used by most other video-calling software.
 In such software, the content of a call can be read unencrypted in the media server itself.
 This is problematic - especially when the media server is located in another country.

 Data processing requirements - so that security is documented

-Confrere offers a Data Processing Agreement based on the standard of the Norwegian Directorate of eHealth, which is intended for the healthcare sector.
+Confrere, which is based in Norway offers a Data Processing Agreement based on the standard of the Norwegian Directorate of eHealth, which is intended for the healthcare sector.

 Confrere and risk assessment - so that you can ensure the safety of personal data